 Decide what you want to ultimately be able to do, but Be open to the path the teacher presents on how to get there.

 Don’t doubt your ability to learn.
-Think about where you wanna go, don’t focus on the difficulty of the path, so ask :what should I learn first if I want to someday do ______?
+Think about where you wanna go, don’t focus on the difficulty of the path to get there rather, ask me: What should I learn first if I want to someday be able to ______?